No-Scalpel Vasectomy in Alexandria

 More Questions?
 Ask Potomac Urology!

-If you would like additional information about the no-scalpel vasectomy procedure or would like to see if you are a candidate, please contact Potomac Urology today at (703) 680-2111 to schedule an appointment.
-You may also request an appointment with them online using our secure form.
+If you would like additional information about the no-scalpel vasectomy procedure or would like to see if you are a candidate, please contact Potomac Urology today to schedule an appointment.
+We have offices in Woodbridge, Alexandria, Fair Oaks, and National Harbor.
+We perform no-scalpel vasectomies for men from Lorton, Springfield, Mt.
+Vernon, Fairfax Station, Burke, Manassas, Fredericksburg, Arlington, Waldorf, Fairfax, and the surrounding area.